luizfernandomeier/hangpy/README.md

 # Creating jobs

-In order to create a job that can be executed by HangPy, it is necessary to create a class that inherits from `JobActivityBase`
+In order to create a job that can be executed by HangPy, it is necessary to create a class that inherits from `JobActivityBase`.

 It is necessary to override the function `action`, placing the commands to be executed inside.